Selling0 views · 2 answers

 YoY of active listings

-It's a fair time, not a clearly favorable one.
-Bakersfield-Delano has a Sold Score of 57/100 in May 2026 (Fair Chance of Selling) — pricing realistically is doing most of the work.
-Pending ratio is 0.54 — the higher this is, the faster contracts come in relative to standing inventory.
-Active inventory is up +3.9% year over year, expanding the pool you're competing in.
-Median days on market sit at 50.
-31.3% of active listings have already reduced asking price. — Live indicators (May 2026): Sold Score: 57/100 (Fair Chance of Selling) · Pending ratio: 0.54 · Inventory YoY: +3.9% · Median days on market: 50 · Sellers cutting price: 31.3% · Median listing price: $409,999 (+2.5% YoY)
+Yes.
+Bakersfield-Delano's Sold Score of 67/100 in July 2026 (Good Chance of Selling) means demand is outrunning supply enough that motivated sellers are getting deals done.
+Pending ratio is 0.51 — the higher this is, the faster contracts come in relative to standing inventory.
+Active inventory is down +4.5% year over year, tightening the pool you're competing in.
+Median days on market sit at 53.
+30.2% of active listings have already reduced asking price. — Live indicators (July 2026): Sold Score: 67/100 (Good Chance of Selling) · Pending ratio: 0.51 · Inventory YoY: -4.5% · Median days on market: 53 · Sellers cutting price: 30.2% · Median listing price: $409,500 (0.0% YoY)

 Bakersfield-Delano snapshot